 According to the Oral Cancer foundation, there are two distinct pathways that bring most people to an oral cancer diagnosis: use of tobacco and alcohol, or exposure to version 16 the human papilloma virus.
 Worldwide, there are 657,000 newly-diagnosed cases of oral cancer each year, along with more than 330,000 deaths.
 While cure rates are between 80-90 percent, early detection is crucial, as the five-year mortality rate of oral cancer is higher than other better-known cancers like cervical cancer and prostate cancer.

-According to the Mayo Clinic, oral cancer can occur on the lips, gums, tongue, the inner lining of the checks, and the roof and floor of the mouth.
+According to the Cleveland Clinic, oral cancer can occur on the lips, gums, tongue, the inner lining of the cheeks, and the roof and floor of the mouth.
 Symptoms can include a lip or mouth sore that doesn't heal, a white or reddish patch on the inside of your mouth, loose teeth, mouth pain, ear pain, difficult or painful swallowing, or a growth or lump inside your mouth.

 To prevent oral cancer, you should not use tobacco, drink alcohol in moderation (if at all), avoid excessive sun exposure to the lips, and see your dentist regularly.
 During routine exams, dentists can check all the areas of your mouth, tongue, lips, and gums to detect any troubling spots and early warning signs.
 If conditions persist longer than two weeks, they can take other diagnostic measures, such as an endoscopy to observe a greater area (to ensure all areas with cancer are identified) or a biopsy, where a piece of the suspected tissue is removed and tested for cancer.